-American Express is one of the most popular credit card issuers in the world.
-This financial services company offers a vast number of prepaid, charge and credit cards for applicants with good to excellent credit scores — which FICO considers is typically above 670.
+American Express, Member FDIC, is one of the most popular credit card issuers in the world.
+This financial services company offers a vast number of prepaid, charge and credit cards for applicants with good to excellent credit scores —which FICO considers to be 670 or higher.

-Because of this exclusivity, the chances of getting rejected for an American Express credit card are high.
-Fortunately, there’s a way to find out which alternatives a person may qualify for without risking a hard pull on their credit: American Express preapproval offers.
+Because of this exclusivity, the chances of getting rejected for an American Express® credit card are high.
+However, you can apply for American Express preapproval offers to find out in advance which cards you might qualify for, without risking a hard pull on your credit.
 Here’s a closer look at what these offers are all about.

 How American Express Is Different

-When looking to apply for a credit card, many people often go to their bank of choice, which is considered a card issuer.
+When looking to apply for a credit card, many people go to their bank of choice for a card issued by that bank.
 If they’re approved for a card, they typically receive one from a prominent network like Visa or Mastercard.
-American Express is both a credit card issuer and network — it doesn’t just create and manage accounts, but also processes all transactions.
+American Express is both a credit card issuer and network — it doesn’t just create and manage accounts, it also processes all transactions.

-Most major card issuers provide options for applicants of all credit levels, but American Express gears its products toward those who already have well-established credit.
+Most major card issuers provide options for applicants of a variety of credit levels, but American Express gears its products toward those who already have well-established credit.
 That’s why cards from this financial institution can be so hard to get.

 The Benefits of Having an American Express Card